Alephbet/lamed/README.md

 ## What does Lamed mean?

-Lamed (דמֵל) is the 12th letter of the Hebrew Alphabet.
-It sounds similar to the greek Lambda (λ).
+Lamed (לָמֶד) is the 12th letter of the Hebrew Alphabet.
+It sounds similar to the greek Lambda (λ) and pronounced La'med /ˈlamɛd/, rather than lame-d.
+And no, it's not lame :)

+Lamed (לָמֶד) is also the root of the hebrew verb "to learn", and was born out of a learning experience using Gimel.

 ## Installation / Quick Start